Florida Builds Mountains out of Garbage, Not Mole Hills.

 A Floridian's perspective

-OK, I am a Floridian; not a native Floridian, of course, but I have lived here for over six years and I do expect to stay.
+OK, I am a Floridian; not a native Floridian, of course, but I have lived here for over eight years and I do expect to stay.

 Or at least my creaky bones tell me so, every time I go back up North during cold weather, to visit family and friends.